• Instagram Icon

 Water Shortages

 Lakeland gets its water from the Upper Floridan Aquifer, which is a body of very clean water deep underground.
 This groundwater is replaced by the rain at a very slow rate.
 Projections show that at the current rate of use, the aquifer will not meet our water needs through 2035, so it is very important that we do as much as possible to cut back on the water that we use.
-Because of this water shortage the Southwest Florida Water Management District created the year-round lawn watering restrictions of only two days per week (see Ways You Can Help Our Water Supply for details).
+The Southwest Florida Water Management District created year-round lawn watering restrictions of only two days per week, however due to the current hydrological status, a modified one-day-per-week irrigation schedule has been put into place.
 These restrictions are designed to help make our water supply last.

 Over-pumping the aquifer can lead to: